yume-lang/yume/README.md

 An experiment in programming language design.
 Not meant to be used seriously!

+Check out the `examples/` directory to see what the language looks like.
+All examples *should* compile!

 ## Usage

 The Yume compiler requires [Crystal](https://github.com/crystal-lang/crystal) to run.